duncanmcclean/simple-commerce/docs/tags/cart.md

 {{ /sc:cart:updateItem }}
 ```

-Alternatively, if you don't have easy access to the ID of the cart item, you can pass in the product ID instead:
+Alternatively, if you don't have easy access to the ID of the line item, you can pass in the product ID instead:

 ```antlers
 {{ sc:cart:updateItem :product="id" }}